aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/add-table-to-word-document/_index.md

 title: Add Table to Word Document – Aspose.Words for .NET
 articleTitle: Add Table to Word Document
 linktitle: Add Table to Word Document
-description: "Add a table to a Word document easily and fast instead of using Open XML SDK using C#."
+description: "Add a table to a Word document easily and fast instead of using Open XML SDK in C#."
 type: docs
 weight: 100
 url: /net/add-table-to-word-document/